AppsDevTeam/doctrine-authenticator/README.md

 }
 ```

-### Save additional information like IP and user agent:
+### Save additional information like IP and User-Agent header:

 Entities\Identity: